DROP: Dimensionality Reduction Optimization for Time Series: DROP: Workload Optimization

 \subsection{Cost-Based Optimization}

-Given the results of the progress estimation step, DROP must determine if continued PCA on additional samples will be beneficial to overall runtime, or if it is better to terminate.

-Given predictions of the next iteration's runtime ($\hat{r}_{i+1}$) and dimensionality ($\hat{k}_{i+1}$), DROP uses a greedy heuristic in estimating the optimal objective-minimizing stopping point.
-Concretely, if the objective function estimate for the next iteration is greater than its current objective function value ($obj_i < \widehat{obj}_{i+1}$), then DROP will terminate.
-If DROP's runtime is convex in the number of iterations, which we observed empirically on our workloads, it is straightforward to prove that this condition is in fact the optimal stopping criterion (i.e., via convexity of composition of convex functions).

-This stopping criterion leads to a straightforward check at each DROP iteration, which is used by \textsc{optimize} in Algorithm~\ref{alg:DROP} line~\ref{eq:optimize}:
+DROP must determine if continued PCA on additional samples will improve overall runtime.
+Given predictions of the next iteration's runtime ($\hat{r}_{i+1}$) and dimensionality ($\hat{k}_{i+1}$), DROP uses a greedy heuristic to estimate the optimal stopping point.
+If the estimated objective value is greater than its current value ($obj_i < \widehat{obj}_{i+1}$), DROP will terminate.
+If DROP's runtime is convex in the number of iterations, we can prove that this condition is the optimal stopping criterion via convexity of composition of convex functions.
+This stopping criterion leads to the following check at each iteration (Alg.\ref{alg:DROP}, l\ref{eq:optimize}):

-Thus, DROP terminates if the projected time to run an additional iteration exceeds the estimated downstream runtime benefit.
+DROP terminates when the projected time of the next iteration exceeds the estimated downstream runtime benefit.